bsnes-emu/bsnes/docs/guides/drivers.md

 Unfortunately,
-there's no standard for
-displaying video,
-playing audio,
-and accepting input from game controllers that works on every operating system.
+there's no cross-platform standard for displaying video, playing audio, and accepting input from game controllers.
 Or rather,
 there's many standards,
 and different ones work best